 Be open and honest about your pornography addiction.

-Once trust is established within a relationship, authenticity and transparency can help build a sturdier relationship.
+Once trust is established, transparency can help build a stronger relationship.
 In the event someone reveals their addiction to you, it doesn’t mean you should end the relationship.
 Instead, “become educated on the issue, work on building open communication in your relationship, set boundaries to protect yourself, and learn to recognize honesty about progress in recovery.”

 Here are some characteristics of someone on the road to recovery from Vauna Davis, MA, Executive Director, Utah Coalition Against Pornography :